jopbakker/TC-ahk/README.md

 # Autohotkey
-Repository of Autohotkey scripts made by Jop Bakker for use in [Old School RuneScape](https://oldschool.runescape.com/) and [RS3](https://www.runescape.com/community)
+Repository of Autohotkey scripts made by Jop Bakker for use in [Old School RuneScape](https://oldschool.runescape.com/)

 ## Prerequisites